|

 measurement systems that are no longer required are not left in place.

-Having the same meetings, and requesting the same
+Having the same meetings, and requesting the same reports,

-are all back where we started from.
-It
+where we started from.
+It happens, I

-happens, I know only too well.
+know only too well.
 We need to constantly remind ourselves that in order

-to subordinate properly we must
+to subordinate properly we must not

-not only make sure that all the
+only make sure that all the necessary things

-necessary things are done, but we must also make sure that all the unnecessary things are not done!
-Ensuring all measurements are subordinate
+are done, but we must also make sure that all the

-to the goal is a very important concept.
-Taiichi Ohno, inventor of Toyota's just-in-time system,
+important concept.
+Taiichi Ohno, inventor of Toyota's just-in-time

-frequently used to say; “management should be done not by arithmetic but by
+system, frequently used to say; “management

-ninjutsu, the art of invisibility (9).”
-“Management
+should be done not by arithmetic but by ninjutsu, the art of invisibility

 by ninjutsu means acquiring management skills by training.
 In this age, I am painfully aware of the